bjin01/susemanager-ha/postgres-replication-howto.md

 ```

 ### postgresql.conf
-In __postgresql.conf__ make sure you put below entries into it, after edit restart postgresql.service on the postgresql primary server.
+In __postgresql.conf__ make sure you put below entries into it, afterwards restart postgresql.service on the postgresql primary server.

 Feel free to use rsync as remote copy/synchronization tool.
 ```